BhupinderSD/Battleships/README.md

 ```

-#### Phase 2 - Players
+### Phase 2 - Players

 Next, I created a HumanPlayer class.
 I created methods to ask the user for coordinates so that we can place boats (from the config singleton) on the board.
 For every boat to place, I ask for the orientation of the boat and then the starting coordinate for the boat.
 I also added validation and error handling for as many scenarios as I could think of.

 Then, I continued to add more functionality to this class as well as the game board class.
 I also added support for moving placed boats and resetting the board.
 I then added support for auto placements, which I could then use for the Computer Player.

-#### Phase 3 - Boards
+### Phase 3 - Boards

 I worked on this at the same time as Players, since I would need both for testing and development.
 I use the board dimensions from the configuration singleton to render the board.
 One of the bigger challenges was creating the x axis and also parsing it from the user entered coordinates.
+I have explained this more in the reflections section below.

 ```